Merida eOne-Sixty 875 review

 Every eOne-Sixty bike comes in mixed wheel flavour.
 But the keen eyed amongst you will notice that there’s a flip-chip on the upper linkage.
 This is not geometry adjustment per se, it’s wheel size changing.
 You can flip this chip, source a new 29inwheel (and tyre) and go full 29.

-Caution: you will need to get a suitably authorised bike shop to change the wheelsize in the software’s ‘brain’ or else put up with the power assist cut-off occuring at a slower speed than 15mph.
+Caution: you will need to get a suitably authorised bike shop to change the wheelsize in the software’s ‘brain’ or else the power assist cut-off will occur at a higher speed than 15mph.
 Another caution: the rear travel gets reduced to 160mm when the flip-chip is set to 29er.

 Much like the Norco Sight VLT reviewed last year, the Merida eOne-Sixty uses a rear shock that’s rotated 90° so that the RockShox Super Deluxe Select’s piggyback reservoir lays horizontally.
 Also, Merida has slightly offset the whole shock to the non-driveside so that it protrubes evenly either side of the top tube.
 That rotated piggyback placement affords the generous amount of space inside the front triangle for a proper water bottle.